How To Invest in Pag IBIG MP2 Program: An Ultimate Guide

 - Click the link at the bottom of the page to print your MP2 enrollment form.
 You may save it first as a PDF file for printing later.
 If you’re an employee, print an additional copy and submit it to your HR staff or employer so you can remit your MP2 savings via salary deduction.

 - Optional: If you want to open another MP2 account, repeat steps 1 to 7.

 Go back to the main article: How to Compute Your Pag-IBIG Contribution: A Complete Guide to Contribution Table and Payment

-A dividend is an amount that the Pag-IBIG Fund pays out to its members who invest in the MP2 program.
+A dividend is an amount the Pag-IBIG Fund pays its members who invest in the MP2 program.

-Dividend earnings are tax-free, which means you’ll receive the full amount without having to pay the 20% final withholding tax.
+Dividend earnings are tax-free, meaning you’ll receive the total amount without paying the 20% final withholding tax.

 To compute your MP2 dividend, multiply the dividend rate for the applicable year by your average monthly balance.

 Dividend = Dividend rate x Average monthly balance